-CHECK ENGINE CRANKCASE OIL LEVEL Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
-Refer to LUBRICATION for Checking Engine Crankcase Oil Level in Maintenance Instructions.
-CHECK AND SERVICE ENGINE AIR CLEANER SYSTEM Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range.
-Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
-For detailed procedures, refer to CLEANING the Engine Air Cleaner System in Maintenance Instructions.
-CHECK ENGINE COOLING SYSTEM Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
+☐ CHECK ENGINE CRANKCASE OIL LEVEL

+Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
+Refer to Checking Engine Crankcase Oil Level on page 47.

+☐ CHECK AND SERVICE ENGINE AIR CLEAN-ER SYSTEM

+- Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range. - Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
+For detailed procedures, refer to Engine Air Cleaner System on page 53.

+☐ CHECK ENGINE COOLING SYSTEM

+Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
 Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted [remove two (2) cylinder head access panels to inspect and clean].
-Refer to CLEAN-ING the Cylinder Head Cooling Fins in the Maintenance Instructions for this procedure.
+Refer to Cylinder Head Cooling Fins on page 56 for this procedure.